 #7: What are you, some kind of whack-job conservative?

-No, and you raise a point as to why we can’t get anywhere in this country.
+No, and that raises a point as to why we can’t get anywhere in this country.
 No one’s having dialogue anymore.
 If you’re opposed to gun ownership, everyone who champions 2nd Amendment rights sounds like a frothing redneck.
-If you’re a responsible gun owner, everyone coming after your guns sounds like a rabid, jackbooted fascist.
+If you’re a responsible gun owner, everyone coming after your guns sounds like an overbearing jackbooted fascist.

 Except neither of those perceptions are accurate representations of ‘most’ members of either group.
 Those are the caricatures at the extreme fringes that somehow keep getting shoved to the front of our media and attention.

 And what’s fueling this divide is the rise of people politicizing rhetoric for the sake of their careers.
 Republicans and Democrats alike whip their people up into a frenzy when it comes to guns, and they spend so much time lobbing insults at one another and repeating those insults to us that people are literally too angry to have a rational discussion about gun ownership.
 Republicans want to keep their voters angry about it so they continue to donate and support the party with their votes.
 They paint such a divisive picture that even the greatest candidate in the world is immediately ousted if they’re not 100% pro-gun ownership.